s7776d/CapsNet-MHC/README.md

     4) Back to the directory "IEDB_codes".
 Run in the command line: <br>
     "python train.py IEDB_train/config.json".
 After the training process finishing, the networks will be output to "IEDB_train".

-The source code was adopted from DeepaAttentionPan code. https://github.com/jjin49/DeepAttentionPan
+For our implementation, the DeepAttentionPan source code (https://github.com/jjin49/DeepAttentionPan) was adopted with some required modifications and customization.